getlogbook/logbook/docs/quickstart.rst

   :class:`logbook.more.TaggingLogger`)
 * :class:`logbook.more.MultiProcessingHandler` for logging from a child process to a handler from the outer process.
+* :class:`logbook.more.GrowlHandler` for logging to the OS X Growl notification daemon
 * :class:`logbook.ticketing.TicketingHandler` for creating tickets from
   log records in a database or other data store.